 We further engage to watch over one another in brotherly love; to remember each other in prayer; to aid each other in sickness and distress; to cultivate Christian sympathy in feeling and courtesy of speech; to be slow to take offense, but always ready for reconciliation, and mindful of the rules of our Savior to secure it without delay.

 This is a paper (sermon?) that appears to have been read on the occasion of the centennial of the Oakland Baptist Church in 1959.
-I have a typescript that does not credit an author.
-If anybody knows who wrote it, I would be happy to give them full credit.
+We have a typescript that does not credit an author.
+If anybody knows who wrote it, we would be happy to give them full credit.